 Moodle provides a number of ways for instructors to organize these building blocks for best use by their students.
 For example, content for a course can be organized by Topic, or content can be set up in a Weekly structure.
 An instructor also has great freedom to develop their own system of evaluation for Quizzes and Assignments.
 Scores are centrally collected in a Gradebook for easy management.
 This allows students to check on their progress in a course at any time.

 To begin, instructors are given a staging area (sandbox) where they can build their course.
 Courses can be safely set up in the staging area where they will not be publicly viewable.
-To help get instructors started, material can be added to a course from a backup of an existing course or from an archive file.
-Material from an existing course can also be imported into a new course.
+Material from an existing course can be imported into your staging area for you to build your course.
 Once a course has been constructed, it can be moved to the provisioned course page where students will have access to it.